evanchai/evanchai.github.io/index.md

 ---
 layout: home
 ---
-# About Theme
+# About Ning

-This theme is Jekyll port of [vangeltzo.com](http://vangeltzo.com/) (by [Vangelis Tzortzis](https://github.com/srekoble)).

-To learn how to install and use this theme check out the [installation guide](http://taylantatli.me/Halve/halve-theme/) for more information.
+My name is Ning,living in Shanghai,working for [musical.ly](https://musical.ly) as a data engineer.

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/TaylanTatli/Halve/issues/new).
+If you have a question, find a bug, or just want to say hi, reach me on the evanchai@outlook.com.